You are the obstacle course I avoid,

 I sit here this morning writing about the new things I am working on, projects and plans I am starting to look forward to.
 I am aware that change keeps rolling on regardless of what I want.

-But as I go about my day, making my plans, filling out my calendar, it strikes me that missing you is trapped in my body, all the time.
-Even if I’m not thinking of you, my missing you lives on:
+But as I go about my day, making my plans, filling out my calendar, it strikes me that missing you is trapped in my body.

 In my clenched jaw,